 eXtremeDB for HPC meets the specialized requirements of handling market data with several powerful features:

-Flexible data layout. eXtremeDB Financial Edition implements columnar data layout for fields of type ‘sequence’.
+eXtremeDB for HPC implements columnar data layout for fields of type ‘sequence’.
 Sequences can be combined to form a time series, ideal for working with tick streams, historical quotes and other sequential data.
 The technology supports database designs that combine row-based and column-based layouts, to best leverage the CPU cache speed.
+Learn more.

 Boolean, add, subtract, multiply, divide, compare, not, and, or, xor, conversion, weighted sum, weighted average, covariance, correlation, conditional operations, difference, concatenation, max, min, sum, product, count, average, variance, standard deviation, user-defined functions, and more . . . see a complete list of features.

 eXtremeDB for HPC provides a rich library of vector-based statistical functions that execute over sequence to accelerate management of time series data.